sqlxpert/lights-off-aws/README.md

 ### Multi-Region

-If you plan to deploy Lights Off to multiple regions, always:
+If you plan to deploy Lights Off in multiple regions,

 1. Create S3 buckets with the same name prefix but different region codes in all target